megseekosh/dsp_tutorials/README.md

 # dsp_tutorials

-This repository contains the notebooks (code+tutorials) and toy data (for practice problems) that constitute an e-book that I wrote: *Digital Signal Processing for Speech, Language, and Hearing Scientists.*
+This repository contains the notebooks (code+tutorials) and toy data (for practice problems) that constitute an e-book that I wrote:

+Cychosz, M. (2024). *Digital Signal Processing for Speech, Language, and Hearing Scientists.* Github repository. [https://github.com/megseekosh/dsp_tutorials]

 ## Chapters